ISU-HPC/scinet-site/pages/guide/quick-start.md

 5. In the left-hand menu select “Data” category under the ‘Connection’ category and type your username on the right side
 6. To save these settings for later logins select the 'Session' category, and in the “Saved Sessions” type `SCINet`, then click on “Save” button.
 7. Hit "Open"
 8. Enter your password when prompted.
 If it is the first time you are logging in, a new Google Authentication account will be created for you, connection will close and and you will receive an email with instructions.
 After setting GA account on your mobile device, ssh again to `login.scinet.science` and enter the 6-digit code from the GA app when prompted for Verification Code.
-If system accepts the code it will prompt you for password.
-If you made a mistake when typing 6-digit code, and are prompted for Verification code once again, wait for the new code to be generated.
+If system accepts the code it will prompt you for password. **Note that when you type the code or the password, nothing will be shown on the screen.** If you made a mistake when typing 6-digit code, and are prompted for Verification code once again, wait for the new code to be generated.
-9. If your password has expired (new temporary passwords expire right away, and the passwords set by users expire after 90 days) you will be prompted to change your password.
-Note that when changing password, first you will need to enter the same password that you used to login, and only when prompted for a new password, you will enter a new one.
+9. If your password has expired (new temporary passwords expire right away, and the passwords set by users expire after 60 days) you will be prompted to change your password.
+Note that when changing password, first you will need to enter **the same password that you used to login**, and only when prompted for a new password, you will enter a new one.

 ![screenshot of Putty software](/assets/img/putty.png)